James Conner Player Prop Bets for NFL Week 18 | Arizona vs. Seattle 1/9/2022

 Matchup vs. Seattle

-- In all two games against the Seahawks Conner has rushed for a touchdown.
+- In all two games versus the Seahawks Conner has rushed for a touchdown.
 He did not have multiple TDs in any of those games.

-- The Seahawks give up 113.4 yards per game on the ground, the NFL's 18th-ranked rush defense.
+- The Seahawks allow 113.4 yards per game on the ground, the NFL's 18th-ranked rush defense.

-- The Cardinals are up against the NFL's 19th-ranked D when it comes to rushing TDs conceded (15 this season).
+- This season the Seahawks are ranked 19th in the league in rushing touchdowns conceded (15).

 Recent Performances